Teksta versija

 4) due to the death of the Ombudsman.

-(2) If such person is approved as the Ombudsman who at the time when he or she is approved for the position of the Ombudsman has already been approved as a judge for an unlimited term of office in accordance with the law On Judicial Power, he or she has the right to return in the previous position of the judge in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.
+(2) If the person approved as the Ombudsman has, at the time when he or she is approved for the position of the Ombudsman, already been approved as a judge for an unlimited term of office in accordance with the law On Judicial Power, he or she shall have the right to return to the previous position of a judge in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.

-(4) If such person is approved as the Ombudsman who at the time when he or she is approved for the position of the Ombudsman has already been approved as a Constitutional Court judge who in compliance with the Constitutional Court Law has the right to return to the previous position of the judge, he or she has the right to return in the relevant previous position of the judge in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.
+(4) If the person approved as the Ombudsman has, at the time when he or she is approved for the position of the Ombudsman, already been approved as a Constitutional Court judge and, in accordance with the Constitutional Court Law, has the right to return to the previous position of a judge, he or she shall have the right to return to the relevant previous position of a judge in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.

-(5) If such person is approved as the Ombudsman who at the time when he or she is approved for the position of the Ombudsman has been performing State civil service, military service or was an official with a special service rank, he or she shall be ensured the right to hold an equal position in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.
+(5) If the person approved as the Ombudsman was, at the time when he or she is approved for the position of the Ombudsman, performing State civil service, military service or was an official with a special service rank, he or she shall be ensured the right to hold an equivalent position in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.

-(6) The right referred to in Paragraphs two, three, four and five of this Section shall not be ensured if a person, following the termination of the Ombudsman's powers, fails to comply with the requirements of laws and regulations that are to be met in order to hold the relevant position.
+(6) The rights referred to in Paragraphs two, three, four and five of this Section shall not be ensured if a person, following the termination of the Ombudsman's powers, does not conform to the requirements of legal acts that are to be met in order to hold the relevant position.

 [15 May 2008]